 - Rich and wonderful biodiversity is a precious natural resource.
-Hong Kong has over 3,300 species of vascular plants; 55 species of terrestrial mammals; over 570 species of birds (approximately one-third of total bird species recorded throughout China); 115 species of amphibians and reptiles; 194 species of freshwater fish; 245 species of butterflies and 130 species of dragonflies. - > There are more than 1,000 species of marine fish and 84 species of hard corals more than the hard coral species found in the Caribbean.
-Some species are endemic to Hong Kong. - Hong Kong is also home to a number of globally threatened species, such as the rare Bogadek's Burrowing Lizard, Three-banded Box Turtle, Yellow-breasted Bunting, Short-legged Toad, Chinese Pangolin and Chinese Tiger dragonfly. - > The Government on average plants more than one million trees and other plants in the countryside and urban areas annually to green Hong Kong. - > The Government continues implementing long-term actions under the Hong Kong Biodiversity Strategy and Action Plan to promote biodiversity conservation and support sustainable development in Hong Kong.
+Hong Kong has over 3,300 species of vascular plants; 55 species of terrestrial mammals; 578 species of birds (approximately one-third of total bird species recorded throughout China); 115 species of amphibians and reptiles; 196 species of freshwater fish; 245 species of butterflies and 132 species of dragonflies. - > There are more than 1,000 species of marine fish and 84 species of hard corals more than the hard coral species found in the Caribbean, and some are endemic to Hong Kong. - Hong Kong is also home to a number of globally threatened species, such as the rare Bogadek's Burrowing Lizard, Three-banded Box Turtle, Yellow-breasted Bunting, Short-legged Toad, Chinese Pangolin and Chinese Tiger Dragonfly. - > The Government on average plants more than one million trees and other plants in the countryside and urban areas annually to green Hong Kong. - The Government will update and implement the Hong Kong Biodiversity Strategy and Action Plan based on the Kunming-Montreal Global Biodiversity Framework to promote biodiversity conservation and support sustainable development in Hong Kong.